Lorenzo Colombo (racing driver): 2022 - First success in WEC and ELMS

 On 12 January 2022, it was announced that Colombo would be racing for Prema Orlen Team in the LMP2 class in the FIA World Endurance Championship, partnering Louis Delétraz and former Formula One race winner Robert Kubica.
 The highlight of the team's debut season in the category came at the 24 Hours of Le Mans, where they finished second in class, which helped Colombo and his teammates to fifth in the championship.

 That season, Colombo would also replace the injured and otherwise occupied Juan Manuel Correa in the European Le Mans Series.
 His tenure there was a success, as a pair of victories in the opening two rounds was followed up by another win in Barcelona.
 Prema ended up winning the teams' championship, with Colombo finishing third in the drivers' standings despite missing the final two races.

 As a prize for his very competitive 2022 season, Colombo was invited to take part in Rookie Test to be held in Bahrain on the day after the last race of the season, where he was given the opportunity to drive the title-winning Ferrari 488 GTE Evo in the GTE Pro class.

+Colombo did not race in 2023.